One day Lee Cockerell’s wife said to him as he left for work: “Lee, be careful what you say and do today. They’re watching you and judging you.”

 At the same time, professionals understand the risk of burnout and imbalance.
 Many people talk about having a business life and personal life, but in reality you only have one life, and the best leaders are passionate about everything in it.

-Make sure your crystal clear about what each person’s responsibility is, what his or her level of autonomy is, and what he or she will be held accountable for.
-Tell the people you lead exactly what will happen if they don’t meet before performance standards, and be prepared to help all poor performers get better.
+Make sure your crystal clear about what each person’s responsibility is, what their level of autonomy is, and what they will be held accountable for.
+Tell the people you lead exactly what will happen if they don’t meet performance standards, and be prepared to help all poor performers get better.

 More important, professional leaders serve as role models by setting high standards for themselves and holding themselves public accountable for meeting them.

-It’s not that he or she is in denial when things aren’t going well but even when there are challenges to be overcome, the attitude is always positive, and they never stop looking for solutions to problems that other people would give up on.
+It’s not that they are in denial when things aren’t going well but even when there are challenges to be overcome, the attitude is always positive, and they never stop looking for solutions to problems that other people would give up on.

 Modelling a positive attitude doesn’t start with just your facial expressions and your body language.
 You should also be upbeat and positive in your dialogue with others.
 Professionals simply do not speak in a negative way about their colleagues or companies, and they don’t succumb to petty gossip.

-Like passionate commitment to your work, positive attitude is contagious.
+Like passionate commitment to your work, a positive attitude is contagious.

 - They are available to other partners when they need them.